Asian Elephants, Bengal Floricans from India among 10 to be on UN endangered list

 Centre to seek Indian Army's help to conserve Great Indian Bustard

-The Bengal Florican is native to the Indian sub- continent, Cambodia and Vietnam.
+The Bengal Florican is native to the Indian subcontinent, Cambodia and Vietnam.
 It is listed as critically endangered because fewer than 1,000 birds were estimated to be alive as of 2017.